GabrielSlima/blog/articles/clean-code-clean-systems.md

         async call and building the page "step by step", but this is not applicable for the vast majority of the cases.
         You may want some other part of the component or page to load independently of this part.
-Another option would be by applying the tatic of Lazy Initialization to the grid so that it stays in a splash presentation while the request is being processed and returned by the server.
+Another option would be by applying the tatic of Lazy Initialization to the grid so that it stays in a splash presentation while the request is being processed and returned by the server and initialized when function responsible for building the grid sinalizes that his job is done.
     </p>
     <p>
-        Usually a public acessor is created to return the private instance variable (that can be an object) or a public interface that requires it can initialize it.
-If the instance variable is null, then the function can be responsinle for creating a new instance and populating it.
+        This is an example of a front-end application, but the principle is the same.
+On the back-end, usually a public acessor is created to return the private instance variable (that can be an object) or any other public interface that requires it, can initialize it.
+        If the instance variable is null, then the function can be responsinle for creating a new instance and populating the corresponding instance variable.
 Something like the following:
     </p>
 <pre class="brush: python">
 <code>class GifConverter: